◈ ⌘ api · Intermediate

 Frequently Asked Questions

-Why does my OKX WebSocket connection keep dropping after 30 seconds?
+What should I do if my OKX WebSocket connection keeps dropping after 30 seconds?

 Conclusion